tsgates/arch-wiki-markdown/wiki/Fonts.md

     FONT=lat2-16

 It means that second part of ISO/IEC 8859 characters are used with size
-16. You can change font size using other values like lat2-08...16.
-For the regions determined by 8859 specification, look at the Wikipedia.
+16. You can change font size using other values (e.g. lat2-08).
+For the regions determined by 8859 specification, look at the Wikipedia table.
 You can use a Terminus font which is recommended if you work a lot in console without X server. ter-216b for example is latin-2 part, size 16, bold. ter-216n is the same but normal weight.
 Terminus fonts have sizes up to 32.

-Now, set the proper keymap, for lat2-16 it will be:
+Now, set the proper font mapping, for lat2-16 it will be:

     FONT_MAP=8859-2

-To use the specified font in early userspace, that is, early in the bootup process, add the consolefont hook to /etc/mkinitcpio.conf:
+To use the specified font in early userspace, use the keymap hook in /etc/mkinitcpio.conf.

-    HOOKS="base udev autodetect modconf block filesystems keyboard fsck consolefont keymap"

-Then rebuild the image:

-    # mkinitcpio -p linux

-Note:The above steps must be repeated for each kernel if more than one kernel package is installed.

 See Mkinitcpio#HOOKS for more information.

 If the fonts seems to not change on boot, or change only temporarily, it is most likely that they got reset when graphics driver was initialized and console was switched to framebuffer.
 To avoid this, load your graphics driver earlier.
-See for example KMS#Early_KMS_start or other ways to setup your framebuffer before /etc/vconsole.conf gets applied.
+See for example Kernel Mode Setting#Early KMS start, [1] or other ways to setup your framebuffer before /etc/vconsole.conf is applied.

-Boot Error

-If "Loading Console Font" fails at boot time, this is probably because you did not choose a valid font during your Arch Linux install.

-To get rid of this message, simply empty the CONSOLEFONT variable in /etc/rc.conf.
-It will fallback on default font at boot.

 Font packages
 -------------